 The unfortunate younger son was sadly looking at his inheritance when he saw a fairy appear.
 “Stop crying,” she said.
 “There is a treasure hidden beneath your plot of land and your brothers don’t know it.”
 She explained that the sprout of a most valuable flower was hidden under the soil.

 The boy was astonished and the fairy said, “You’ll get rich with these flowers; each spring will see them bloom in your garden and you can sell them at a good price.”

 The boy was filled with gratitude and prostrated himself on the ground to express his thanks, but the fairy disappeared.

 The very next spring, the land was covered with a fragrant whiteness.
 In memory of the fairy who protected him, he called the flower Thuy Tien (water fairy).
-Everyone who saw is loved its beauty and delicate perfume.
+Everyone who saw it loved its beauty and delicate perfume.
 The lords and the rich began to contend with one another to buy them and offered fabulous prices for the floral wonder.

-In just a few years, the lucky fellow accumulated an immense fortune from the sale of the narcissus.
+In just a few years, the lucky fellow accumulated an immense fortune from the sale of the Narcissus.
 As he became richer than his stingy brothers who tried to rob him, the narcissus became the symbol of success and prosperity.
 This is why it is used a Tet.

 More Popular Legends In Vietnam

 – Spreading of Lime Powder Around the House of Tet